What can you do for shingles in your eye?

 How contagious is shingles in the eye?

-Shingles in the eye actually come from the chickenpox virus, but it is not contagious, unlike chickenpox.
-You can not pass shingles in the eyes to anyone else, but you can pass the Herpes Zoster virus to someone who never had ChickenPox, and they may develop chicken pox due to Herpes Zoster Ophthalmicus (HZO).
+Shingles in the eye actually comes from the varicella-zoster virus, not the chickenpox virus, but it is not contagious, unlike chickenpox.
+You cannot pass shingles in the eyes to anyone else.
+Still, you can pass the Herpes Zoster virus to someone who has never had Chickenpox, and they may develop chickenpox due to Herpes Zoster Ophthalmicus (HZO).

 Can shingles in the eye affect the brain?